Post-SCOTUS Staff Training Best Practices and Logistics

 - Comprehensive Training Methods: Incorporate homework including mock application review, readings, group work, and a final assessment to ensure thorough understanding.

-3. Determine who gets to view applicants’ racial status and when
+2. Determine who gets to view applicants’ race and when

-There are mixed strategies on whether staff see applicants’ racial status on the application:
+There are mixed strategies on whether staff see applicants’ race on the application:

-- State Bans Pre-2023 Ruling: Some ADC sponsor institutions in states with previous bans on race-conscious admission chose to suppress applicants’ racial status on the application.
+- State Bans Pre-2023 Ruling: Some Collaborative sponsor institutions in states with previous bans on race-conscious admission chose to suppress applicants’ race on the application.

-- Post-2023 Ruling: Following the 2023 ruling, other ADC institutions have also decided not to allow staff and readers to see applicants’ racial status during the review process.
+- Post-2023 Ruling: Following the 2023 ruling, other Collaborative institutions have also decided not to allow staff and readers to see applicants’ race during the review process.

-- Data Collection: The ruling did not specifically address data collection or require institutions to suppress or remove racial status from applications.
-U.S. Department of Education Post-SFFA guidance advised that suppression of an applicant’s racial status from view of file reviewers and admissions staff involved in selection was warranted.
+- Data Collection: While the ruling did not specifically address data collection or require institutions to suppress or remove race from applications, the U.S. Department of Education Post-SFFA advised that suppression of an applicant’s race from view of file reviewers and admissions staff involved in selection was warranted.

 Questions from staff and their understanding of the ruling may vary based on experience level:

-- Common Concerns: Many ADC sponsors noticed that the most common questions from staff are centered around correctly following the law while evaluating applications.
+- Common Concerns: Many institutions noticed that the most common questions from staff centered around correctly following the law while evaluating applications.

 Explore Toolkit Content